RyanHendricks/docker-tezos/README.md

 ---

-## Getting Started
+## Configuration

+Simply build and run the container specifying the following ENV variables with the desired ~~options~~

+BOOTSTRAP
+  - TRUE
+  - FALSE
+NODE_TYPE
+  - full
+  - archive

 ## Background

-Before starting the node, the entrypoint script downloads and imports a snapshot (courtesy of [tzdutch.com](tzdutch.com)) which drastically reduces the time required to sync.
+Before starting the tezos-node, the entrypoint script downloads and imports a snapshot (only if BOOTSTRAP=TRUE) which drastically reduces the time required to sync.
 (If you have an alternate snapshot that is preferred you can simply change the url in the entrypoint.sh script).

 Additionally, there is only one container created whereas running the Tezos official script creates more than a few.